danielmatthew/website/_posts/2015-04-24-this-and-that-in-javascript.md

 {% endhighlight %}

 ### 2: Implicit Binding
-When calling a function as an object method, it's call site now has some context and the object in question should be used for the function's `this` binding.
+When calling a function as an object method, its call site now has some context and the object in question should be used for the function's `this` binding.

 {% highlight js %}
 function foo() {